manikantapindi99/portfolio_java_Developer/README.md

 # Manikanta Pindi - Full Stack Web Developer

-I am a Full Stack Web Developer currently located in Rhode Island.
+I am a Full Stack Web Developer currently located in Saint Louis, Missouri.
 This is my personal portfolio website that showcases my experience, education, recent projects, technical skill stack, contact information, and a little bit more about me.

-You can view my portfolio at [www.ChelseaTolnai.com](https://www.ChelseaTolnai.com).
+You can view my portfolio at  https://manikantapindi99.github.io/portfolio_java_Developer/.

 ## About Me

 I am a Full Stack Web Developer with a passion for learning new languages and problem solving techniques.
-At my current position as a Senior Development Engineer at CVS Health I lead a team of front end engineers working on the e-commerce site of healthcare's largest retailer.</p>
+At my current position as a Fullstack Java Development Engineer at Northern Trust I lead a team of front end engineers working on the e-commerce site of healthcare's largest retailer.</p>

 Before transitioning into web and software development, I diligently worked as a paralegal in the New England and Tri-State areas.
 While in the legal industry I found myself enjoying the technical and computer driven aspects of the office which lead me to follow my true passion for front-end and back-end development.</p>